MHamzaAamir/MHamzaAamir/README.md

 ### 👨‍💻 About Me

 - 🎓 Computer Science graduate from **NUST**
+- ⚒️ Experienced in building Full Stack Applications in NextJS
-- 🔧 Experienced in building scalable backend systems
+- 🔧 Experienced in building scalable backend systems in NodeJS
 - 🤖 Passionate about **machine learning**, **LLMs**, and **AI system design**
 - 🧠 Continuously learning — aiming to grow as a **professional AI Engineer**